jwjwyoung/DUPChecker/README.md

 ## What can SLCChecker do:

-Incompatibility of protocol files across versions, which are created using serialization library such as PortocolBuffer and Thrift:
+Incompatibility of protocol files across versions, which are created using serialization library such as PortocolBuffer and [Apache Thrift](https://diwakergupta.github.io/ thrift-missing-guide/):

     (1).
 Add/delete required field.